avera1988/Genome_Assembly_lecture/Doc/IDBA.md

 contig-100_9	24004	11.594
 ```

 ### As we can see we have low coverage and a hihg number of contigs (>500) to report a genome anoucement of Bacterial genome, NCBI request up to 200 contigs.
-Let's try using an other q filter value, I'm going do it with Q>=22.
+Let's try using an other q filter value, I'm using now a Q>=22.

 ```console
 (base) [veraponcedeleon.1@u009 DacBIdba]$ cd ..